dentonzhou/dzblog/my_posts/dev/tailwind-flask-quart-django-no-node.md

 subheading: ""

 author: "denton"
-snippet: "You don't need Node to use Tailwind on your Flask or Quart project.
-Here's how you can use Tailwind's standalone CLI to watch your files and create production-ready CSS files."
+snippet: "Here's how you can use Tailwind's standalone CLI to watch your files and create production-ready CSS files.
+No node required."
 description: ""
 sidebar: "dev"
 category: ""